-- 2.1 The Training Provider is required to deliver the training in the Approved Training Scheme nominated on the Training Contract. - 2.2 The Training Provider must not commence Structured Training before: - a. the commencement date of the Training Contract; - b. creation of the DELTA record; and - c. the trainer has contacted the employer/workplace supervisor of the Apprentice/Trainee to: - i. outline the supervisor's responsibilities; - ii. explain competency based progression and completion requirements; - iii. outline the purpose of planned future contacts; and - iv. develop a Training Plan (in conjunction with the Apprentice/Trainee). - 2.3 Meaningful and on-going consultation with the employer and the Apprentice/Trainee is essential in the development and delivery of training in accordance with a Training Plan.
-Requirements for Apprentice/Trainee Training Plans are in Schedule 1 of the VET Funding Contract. - Training Plans must align to the nominal duration of the Apprenticeship/Traineeship in the Approved Training Scheme unless otherwise requested by the employer and Apprentice/Trainee.
-The Training Plan should provide for training at regular intervals (either day or block release) across the period specified as the nominal duration of the Apprenticeship/Traineeship. - 2.5 The Training Provider may deliver off-the-job Structured Training at its own training facility and/or Workplace-based Structured Training in the Apprentice/Trainee's workplace.
-In both cases, the training is delivered by the Training Provider and the Apprentice/Trainee must be withdrawn from regular work duties in order to participate in the training. - Note: where the training provider delivers any Workplace Based Structured Training there are specific requirements for an employer to release the Apprentice/Trainee to do this training (see Section 4).
+- 2.2 The Training Provider is required to deliver the training in the Approved Training Scheme nominated on the Training Contract. - 2.3 The Training Provider must not commence Structured Training before: - a) the commencement date of the Training Contract; - b) creation of the Epsilon record; and - c) the trainer has contacted the employer/workplace supervisor of the Apprentice/Trainee to: - i. outline the supervisor's responsibilities; - ii. explain competency based progression and completion requirements; - iii. outline the purpose of planned future contacts; and - iv. develop a Training Plan (in conjunction with the Apprentice or Trainee).

+- 2.4 Meaningful and on-going consultation with the employer and the Apprentice/Trainee is essential in the development and delivery of training in accordance with a Training Plan.
+Requirements for Apprentice and Trainee Training Plans are in Schedule 1 of the Contract. - 2.5 Training Plans must align to the nominal duration of the Apprenticeship or Traineeship in the Approved Training Scheme unless otherwise requested by the employer and Apprentice or Trainee.
+The Training Plan should provide for training at regular intervals (either day or block release) across the period specified as the nominal duration of the Apprenticeship or Traineeship. - 2.6 The Training Provider may deliver off-the-job Structured Training at its own training facility and/or Workplace based Structured Training in the Apprentice or Trainee's workplace.
+In both cases, the training is delivered by the Training Provider and the Apprentice or Trainee must be withdrawn from regular work duties in order to participate in the training.

+Note: where the Training Provider delivers any Workplace Based Structured Training there are specific requirements for an employer to release the Apprentice/Trainee to do this training (see clause 4 of these Guidelines).

-Changes to the nominal duration of Apprenticeship/Traineeship
+Changes to the nominal duration of Apprenticeship or Traineeship

-- 2.6 The Training Provider must make all reasonable provisions for the Apprentice/Trainee to achieve all competencies required for the Structured Training identified in the Approved Training Scheme within the nominal duration of the Training Contract. - 2.7 The Training Provider should advise the Apprentice/Trainee and their employer that an application for an extension to the term of the Training Contract must be made if they are unable to complete the Structured Training prior to the nominal completion date of the Training Contract.
-This application should be lodged with the VRQA by the employer via the relevant AASN provider. - 2.8 Only when requested by the employer and Apprentice/Trainee (and consistent with Clause 7.16 of Schedule 1 of the VET Funding Contract), can the nominal duration of an Apprenticeship or Traineeship be reduced.
-The duration may be reduced in updated versions of the Training Plan by agreement between the employer and Apprentice/Trainee, if the Apprentice/Trainee has been able to successfully complete the competencies ahead of schedule.
+- 2.7 The Training Provider must make all reasonable provisions for the Apprentice or Trainee to achieve all competencies required for the Structured Training identified in the Approved Training Scheme within the nominal duration of the Training Contract. - 2.8 The Training Provider should advise the Apprentice or Trainee and their employer that an application for an extension to the term of the Training Contract must be made if they are unable to complete the Structured Training prior to the nominal completion date of the Training Contract.
+This application should be lodged with the VRQA by the employer via the relevant AASN provider. - 2.9 Only when requested by the employer and Apprentice or Trainee (and consistent with Clause 6.20 of Schedule 1 of the Contract), can the nominal duration of an Apprenticeship or Traineeship be reduced.
+The duration may be reduced in updated versions of the Training Plan by agreement between the employer and Apprentice or Trainee, if the Apprentice or Trainee has been able to successfully complete the competencies ahead of schedule.
 The Training Provider should retain a signed copy of the request for audit purposes.